Get the Standard

 - Test procedure

-Electrical Fast Transients (EFT) are caused anytime a gaseous discharge (a spark in air or other gas) occurs, the most common being the opening of a switch through which current is flowing.
+Electrical Fast Transients (EFT) are caused anytime a gaseous discharge (a spark in the air or other gas) occurs, the most common being the opening of a switch through which current is flowing.
 As the switch is opened, arcing occurs between the contacts; first at a low voltage and high frequency while contacts are close together, and later at a higher voltage and lower frequency as the contacts become separated.
-Coupling of the EFT into electronic products occurs when power cables handling high currents are run in close proximity to power, data, and/or I/O cables.
+Coupling of the EFT into electronic products occurs when power cables handling high currents are run near power, data, and/or I/O cables.

 Generic Immunity, Product and Product Family Standards require that EFT tests be performed in accordance with Basic EMC Standards: IEC 801-4, IEC 61000-4-4 or EN 61000-4-4.
 Thermo KeyTek's Application Note, "EMC Standards Overview," provides an overview of European Standards for electromagnetic compatibility, describes how the Standards relate to one another, and lists sources for procuring copyrighted documents.
 IEC 801-4, IEC 61000-4-4, and EN 61000-4-4 are essentially the same for test voltages and levels.